williamscale/williamscale.github.io/_projects/routee-optimal-speed.markdown

 | 7       | 0.456                   |
 | 8       | 0.429                   |

 My goal is to minimize the gasoline used though.
 Perhaps the speed limit is not the optimal speed for a given trip.
 Using the **visualize_features()** function within the RouteE package, I am able to perform a gridsearch along a specified speed range and grade range.
 For this, I set the grade to be only the actual leg's grade.
-The speed range was set as $\text{speed}\textsubscript{limit}) \pm 10 \text{mph}$.
+The speed range was set as $s_{\text{limit}} \pm 10 \text{mph}$.

 <!-- The speed range was set as $\text{speed}_{\text{limit}} \pm 10 \text{mph}$. -->